 Although unbelief and sin will reside in the hearts of many, no false religion or philosophy will be allowed to become institutionalized.
 The Lord destroyed the false church and the worship of Antichrist during the Great Tribulation (Revelation 17:16, 19:20-21), and we can be sure that He will never allow a glimmer of such to arise again, For the earth will be full of the knowledge of the LORD as the waters cover the sea (Isaiah 11:9).

 Not only will the institutionalization of false religions and philosophies be disallowed, but idolatry and occultism will be disallowed, as well.

-hand, and you will have fortune-tellers no more.
-13. I will cut off your carved images and your sacred pillars from among you, so that you will no longer bow down to the work of
+you will have fortune-tellers no more.
+13. I will cut off your carved images and your sacred pillars from among you, so that you will no longer bow down to the work of your hands.

 The government in the Kingdom will not be a democracy.
 It will be a monarchy, and an absolute one, at that.
 (This says nothing about what may or may not be the ideal form of government in any of today's political entities.)
 The God-Man will be its Head, making it a theocracy, a government in which God is recognized as the supreme civil ruler.
 God, of course, has always been absolute Ruler over everything.
 He had absolute authority over Israel in the days of the kings, but He was not recognized as the supreme civil ruler: the kings were.

 There will be a chain of governmental command over the whole earth.

 Blessed and holy is the one who has a part in the first resurrection; over these the second death has no

 power, but they will be priests of God and of Christ and will reign with Him for a thousand years.